ssttevee/js-graphql-jerky/README.md

 The `--graphql` option specifies the module from which the graphql types will be imported.
 Defaults to `graphql`.

 This is sometimes necessary depending on your target platform or runtime.
-In particular, a node project would probably `graphql` from npm, where as a deno project may use `https://esm.sh/graphql` instead.
+In particular, a node project would probably `graphql` from npm, where as a deno project may use `npm:graphql` instead.

 #### --scalars